-Taking just a few months off from the road, the band ventured into the studio and came out with their follow-up, Shulamith, in the fall of 2013.
-EW called that album “propulsive enough for dance floors, and dreamy enough for headphones” and MOJO said it “proves that intelligent pop music still has the ability to seduce and enthrall.”
-Bolstered by a live lineup of dual drummers, bass and Leaneagh’s powerful voice, the band conquered massive festivals around the world from Coachella to Glastonbury in addition to performing on Late With Jimmy Fallon and Later With Jools Holland.
+The quick success of Give You The Ghost brought with it a heavy touring schedule and an itch to keep creating.
+Taking just a few months off from the road, the band ventured into the studio and came out with their follow-up, Shulamith, named after radical feminist Shulamith Firestone, in the fall of 2013.
+The record featured stand-out tracks “Tiff” featuring Bon Iver’s Justin Vernon and "Chain My Name" a moment of sparkling electronic pop on a record of darker sounds and themes than their debut.
+Interestingly the album’s cover was banned by Apple Music requiring them to heavily pixelate the image of a woman dying her hair red.
+Shulamith was another critical hit with MOJO saying it “proves that intelligent pop music still has the ability to seduce and enthral” and, bolstered by a live lineup of dual drummers Drew Christopherson and Ben Ivascu and bass and backing vocals from Chris Bierdan, POLIÇA conquered massive festivals around the world from Coachella to Glastonbury in addition to performing on The Tonight Show starring Jimmy Fallon and multiple slots on Later With Jools Holland.